How To Have Your Wig Covered By Medical Insurance

 - Add an extra touch: Ask your physician to also write a letter explaining hair loss and its effects and have her/him state that it is not simply for cosmetic reasons but for emotional well being.

 - Keep copies of all of your documentation and invoices from your physician for tax exemption purposes.
+You will need to your tax advisor first about medical bills and tax deductible opportunities.

 - If you are planning on paying upfront or out of pocket initially, place your order online at Wigs.com or over the phone at 1-800-581-2001.